 Today, only faint traces of its frescoes remain, but the structure is remarkable for being one of the few you can walk inside of.
 And again, its platform offers even more great views of this overlooked archaeological gem.

-Getting to Mayapán from central Mérida is as straightforward as a day trip to an obscure archaeological site can get.
+When it comes to public bus, getting to Mayapán from central Mérida is as straightforward as a day trip to an obscure archaeological site can get.
 First, you’ll need to head to the Noreste Bus Terminal, located in the eastern portion of the historical center.

 While there is indeed a town called Mayapán, this is NOT where you want to head, as the town and archaeological site are two completely separate places.
 Instead, you’ll need to buy a ticket to the town of Telchaquillo.
 This bus departs at 9:30 each morning.